How much can a free CDN speed up your website?

 • Reduced latency.
 Visitors load assets from a server close to them rather than your hosting location.

-• Improved security.
+• Improved website security.
 Because visitors no longer connect directly to your origin server, it is harder to target with DDoS attacks and bot traffic.
+The CDN absorbs and filters network traffic before it reaches your infrastructure.

 Some providers also layer on analytics, image compression and malware protection.
 These vary by tier and provider, so it is worth checking what is included before committing to one.